 CDC recommends that payers and employers promote healthy workspaces, provide reimbursement for long-term control medicines, and eliminate barriers to asthma attack prevention such as removing co-pays for inhaled corticosteroids and other prescribed medicines.

 On its own, stroke in the US creates medical expenses of $33 billion annually and accounts for 1 out of 20 deaths in the country, or an estimated 130,000 deaths per year.

-Stroke is also more likely to recur in patients who already had one, and is the leading cause in the country of long-term disability.
-Usually an offshoot of other chronic conditions such as high blood pressure or cholesterol, stroke is preventable through provider intervention and education for patients at higher risk of stroke.
+Stroke is also more likely to recur in patients who already had an episode of stroke and is the leading cause in the country of long-term disability.
+Stroke is sually an offshoot of other chronic conditions such as high blood pressure or cholesterol and is preventable through provider intervention and education for high-risk patients.